 Our entire history is marked by a spirit of love and service to young adults.
 It was in this spirit, in 1910, that George and Agnes Hoffman donated 192 acres of prime Pennsylvania farmland to the United Church of Christ (UCC), to be used as an orphanage.
 Though youthless, the couple felt moved by the plight of homeless young adults.

 Many young adults came to the orphanage and stayed here with their siblings until they were 18 years old.
 The young adults worked on the dairy farm and helped with harvesting the fields, and, in turn, lived in a caring and bountiful home among other young adults.

 The need for orphanages declined dramatically after the Social Security Act passed in 1935.
 On the recommendation of the Youth Welfare League following a comprehensive study, the Hoffman Homes for Youth Board of Directors decided that it was time to serve a new population of young adults.
 As a result, Hoffman Homes began admitting court-adjudicated youth and appointed an Executive Director with professional training in social work (previous directors had been UCC ministers), to help meet the special needs of these young adults.

 At that time, the young adults in care were sent to local schools and worshipped with local UCC congregations.
 While in residence, they were instructed in such vocations as carpentry and auto body, to give them the skills needed for a productive and positive future.

 Serving Emotionally and Behaviorally Troubled Youth

 Hoffman Homes for Youth treats the needs of boys and girls ages 6 to 17 who have a major mental health diagnosis.
-The residential treatment program is licensed to provide behavioral and cognitive therapy, physical health care services, and a safe and comfortable home to 95 children on our campus.
+The residential treatment program is licensed to provide behavioral and cognitive therapy, physical health care services, and a safe and comfortable home to 95 young adults on our campus.
 Educational services are provided on campus through Hoffman Academy, our onsite, licensed private academic special education school serving grades 1-12.